darveshkumar1610/Python/README.md

 # Python
 Install Pycharm for Python

-Create the First Python ''Hello World'' Program using Print Function Create & Use Variables in Python
+- Create the First Python ''Hello World'' Program using Print Function

+- Create & Use Variables in Python
+  - Never start with Number or special character except underscore(_)
+  - Never have space in between
+    - Memory address assigned to Values
+    - To get the memory address use print(id(a))
  - Arithmetic Operators in Python
  - Assignment Operators in Python
  - Comparison Operators in Python